hardaker/git-soc/README.md

   monolithic file)
 * Easy configuration (automatic but yaml if needed)
 * Support for bootstrapping with ansible
+* ideally multiple-commands at once in the background, stopping for interative when needed on some repos
+* Startup from just a set of yaml files retrieved from another machine (after a new yaml files are found, it should auto-clone everything)

 # Why not others